webmastersmith/notes/Databases/SQL/SQL_CRUD.md

 # Join

-- Joins can be faster than SELECT statements working accross muliple tables.
+- Joins can be faster than SELECT statements working across multiple tables.
 - combines information from an operation of two tables.
 Returns a grid of columns
 - The SQL Joins clause is used to combine records from two or more tables in a database.
 A JOIN is a means for combining fields from two tables by using values common to each.
-- joining two tables requires that they have some data in common, like sharing a colomn.
+- joining two tables requires that they have some data in common, like sharing a column.
 - Foreign keys are easy to spot an easy way to join on.
 - you can join on any column, but when columns match it's easier.